-Score explanation: The new Planetary Health Module III - "Water and Food Related Illness" is designed to help students develop an understanding of the human health impacts of climate change on the hydrologic cycle, and to consider various adaptation strategies to mitigate disease risk.
-The module focuses on the water cycle, therefore the only description of patient food security in the curriculum is in relation to algal blooms.
+Score explanation: The Planetary Health Module "Water and Food Related Illness" is designed to help students develop an understanding of the human health impacts of climate change on the hydrologic cycle, and to consider various adaptation strategies to mitigate disease risk.
+The module focuses mainly on the water cycle, especially in relation to algal blooms and water-borne pathogens.
+This year a new section has been added to the module, "Mini Lesson: Food and Water Scarcity", which has a link to the Rx Brick Exchange Planetary Health Brick on Food and Water Security, which covers in depth the connection between agriculture, poor food and water, nutrition, associated diseases, land-systems, climate change, and pollution.

-9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?
+1.9.
+Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?